 10. Rock Church

-Admission to the church is 3 EUR.
-It is open on all days but opening hours vary, so check the website before you visit.
+The Rock Chuch is open daily but opening hours vary, so check the website before you visit.
 The entrance costs 5 EUR.

 11. Sibelius Monument